 What does this have to do with your nonprofit?
 Keywords hold great importance in the content written on your nonprofit’s website.
 As a nonprofit, it is important that your organization keep in mind the keywords that are being searched as they relate to your cause, mission, and objective.
 Just like many of these other terms, keywords help with SEO and higher ranking in search engine results.
 Again, raising awareness for your cause, and attracting people to your website.

 URL or uniform resource locator tells your browser exactly where to go.
 It is your organization’s address.
 Different than the domain, the URL is the complete address (including the domain).
 For example, ours would be https://www.elevationweb.org.
-If you see an httpS:// that is for documents on a secure server.
+If you see an "https://" that indicates a secure server.
 The https:// is used many times for donation pages or pages where payment is required.

 What does this have to do with your nonprofit?
 It is simple, without a URL, your nonprofit has no address, identity, or website.
 Your nonprofit URL should be short and sweet, contain your focus keyword, and start with https.
 When a donor is ready to donate it is comforting to know that you page is secure.
 SSL (or the “s” at the end of the HTTPs) allows for confidential information (credit card numbers, social security numbers, addresses, etc.) to be transmitted securely through your websites server.